 - Carrier Screening: This test identifies whether you carry a gene mutation for a genetic disorder that could be passed on to your generations.
 Even if you're healthy, it could be a carrier, making carrier screening crucial for couples planning a family.

-- Prenatal Testing: Performed during pregnancy, these testing screens for genetic conditions in the developing fetus.
+- Prenatal Testing: Performed during pregnancy, these tests screen for genetic conditions in the developing fetus.
 Common methods include amniocentesis and chorionic villus sampling (CVS).

 - Pharmacogenomics: This test analyzes how your genes might influence your response to certain medications.
-It helps doctors medication dosages and types for optimal effectiveness and minimize side effects.
+It helps doctors with medication dosages and types for optimal effectiveness and to minimize side effects.

 - Diagnostic Testing: Confirms or rules out a suspected genetic disorder based on symptoms you might be experiencing.
 Examples include cystic fibrosis or Huntington's disease testing.